Night sailing

 better.

-However, the ‘old wives tale about eating carrots isn’t a
+The ‘old wives tale about eating carrots isn’t a

-myth.
+complete myth.

-Well it doesn’t have to be carrots, spinach, dark leaf lettuce etc will
+Well, it doesn’t have to be carrots, spinach, dark leaf lettuce etc will

 do, just make sure that you are getting enough vitamin A and